ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** You were put on this earth to achieve your greatest self, to live out your purpose, and to do it courageously. — Steve Maraboli
+> **Citacao:** When the fish is caught we pay no more attention to the trap. — Huang Po

 fim do arquivo